Over 200 questions with fully worked answers are laid out in simple step by step fashion to give you real understanding.

 This is just a short list which I have come up with, and it is by no means an exhaustive list of the jobs or careers which require at the very minimum a GCSE in Physics.

-I wrote this guide to help my daughter who was struggling with many of the ideas, concepts and how to approach Physics questions at GCSE.
+I wrote this guide to help my daughter who was struggling with many of the ideas, concepts and how to approach Physics and Chemistry questions at GCSE.
 My daughter pointed out to me that the revision guides I had bought her were good at summarising the content of the course, but they lacked worked examples.
 She complained that she did not know where to start when answering a question or even which formula or theory to use.
 My daughter also complained that “What is the point of just having the answer in the back if you don’t know where it came from?”

 To help my daughter I spent a lot of time going through questions and the methods she should use to solve them.
 This proved successful, which was not really a surprise to me as I had used many of the questions for many years in my own science lessons.

 On further inspection of the various science and maths revision guides available, I realised my daughter’s complaint about the guides having very few fully worked examples, if any, was true.
 Most guides had 1 or 2 fully worked examples, but not in every chapter or topic.
-Having taught Physics for many years I am fully aware that when a student is preparing for an examination it is critical that they practice answering questions and fully understand the methodology needed to answer the question.
+Having taught Physics and Chemistry for many years I am fully aware that when a student is preparing for an examination it is critical that they practice answering questions and fully understand the methodology needed to answer the question.
 Most students need to see every step written down in front of them so they can transfer these methods to other questions.
 This is what I have tried to do with my book with over 200 fully worked examples for all topics covering grades 9-1 on the current AQA syllabus.